 - One additional exercise for one or two body parts or movements

 that are under par

 - Split body in two parts (eg: push/pull,

-- The greater number of splits allow for more exercises to
+- The greater number of splits allows for more exercises to

 frequency at which each muscle group is exercised.

-- 2 day split allows for one or two exercise per muscle group
+- 2 day split allows for one or two exercises per muscle group

 with each muscle group being exercised every 3 to 3.5 days